sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/applying-styles-react/README.md

 It may be useful to give the component a CSS class with the name of the component and prefix all styles for that component with that class.
 This is called namespacing.

 Note that you don't need to save the imported stylesheet into a variable.
-Just by importing it, webpack will include the stylesheet as-is in the final CSS file it generates.
+Just by importing it, webpack will include the stylesheet in the final CSS file it generates.

 ## Dynamic Classes